Whitesnake: Slide It In (1983–1984)

 Whitesnake toured across Europe and Japan in early 1983, before starting rehearsals for their next album at Jon Lord's house in Oxfordshire.
-Coverdale began steering Whitesnake's music more towards hard rock, which was emphasized by the additions of Mel Galley and Cozy Powell, whose past projects included Trapeze and Rainbow, respectively.
+At this time, Coverdale began steering Whitesnake's music more towards hard rock, which was emphasised by the additions of Mel Galley and Cozy Powell, whose past projects included Trapeze and Rainbow, respectively.
 Majority of Whitesnake's next album was co-written by Coverdale and Galley, while Micky Moody contributed to only one song.
 Whitesnake began recording their sixth album at Musicland Studios in Munich with producer Eddie Kramer, who had come recommended by John Kalodner.

 In August 1983, Whitesnake headlined the Monsters of Rock festival at Castle Donington, England.
 The show was filmed and later released as the band's first long-form video, titled Whitesnake Commandos.
 The band also premiered the new single "Guilty of Love", which was released to coincide with the festival.
 The entire album had originally been slated for release three weeks prior to the Donington show, but failed to meet the deadline.
-The band were having problems adapting to Eddie Kramer's style of producing, particularly his method of mixing the record.
+The band were having problems adapting to Eddie Kramer's style of producing, particularly his way of mixing the record.
 Eventually things came to a head and Kramer was let go.
 Coverdale then rehired Martin Birch to complete the album.
 A new release date for the record was set for mid-November with a supporting tour scheduled to start in December.

-However, as Whitesnake finished up a European tour in October, Micky Moody left the group.
-He later attributed his departure to a growing dissatisfaction working in the band, particularly with Coverdale.
-Moody remarked: "Me and David weren't friends and co-writers anymore. [...]
+As Whitesnake finished up a European tour in October 1983, Micky Moody left the group.
+He later attributed his departure to a growing dissatisfaction working in the band, particularly with Coverdale: "Me and David weren't friends and co-writers anymore. [...]
 David was a guy who five, six years earlier was my best friend.
 Now he acted as if I wasn't there."
-Moody also felt uncomfortable with the level of influence he felt John Kalodner was having on the band.
+Moody also felt uncomfortable with John Kalodner's presence and perceived influence on the band.
+As Moody explained: "I never wanted to be a great big star. [...]
+I found it difficult to be a rock star, I really did."
 Colin Hodgkinson was also let go in late 1983, only to be replaced by his predecessor Neil Murray.
 Coverdale later explained the decision to rehire Murray by simply stating: "I'd missed his playing".
 Towards the end of 1983, Jon Lord also informed Coverdale of his intention to leave the band, but Coverdale convinced him to stay until the supporting tour for their next album was over.
-With the line-up changes and the troubled production of the album, both the record and its accompanying tour were delayed until early 1984.
+With the line-up changes and troubled production of the album, both the record and its accompanying tour were delayed until early 1984.